-7.11: Smartkeys (for future use)
+7.11: Smartkeys

 Smartkeys enable the user to arm and disarm the system without needing to enter a code.
 You can register up to 16 smartkeys to the system.
-For information on registration, descriptor editing and deletion, see sections 7.1, 7.2 and 7.3, respectively.
+For information on registration, descriptor editing and deletion, see 7.1: Device Registration, 7.2: Device Descriptors and 7.3: Device Deletion, respectively.